 -

-IMA 2026 Nanjing Schedule Now Available
+IMA 2026 Nanjing Schedule (updated)

-The tentative schedule for IMA2026 Nanjing has been released.
-For details on the scientific sessions, please visit the official website.
-(This schedule is subject to change.)
-Day 0 | Thursday, August 20, 2026 09:00 – 18:00 Registration & Check-in18:00 – 20:00 Welcome Kit Collection & Ice-Breaking Reception Day 1 | Friday, August 21, 2026 08:30…Read…
+The schedule for IMA2026 Nanjing has been updated.
+For detailed schedule of scientific sessions, please visit the official website.
+(Please log in to your personal page to view the detailed schedule.)
+Day 0 | Thursday, August 20, 2026 09:00 – 18:00 Registration & Check-in18:00 – 20:00 Welcome Kit Collection & Ice-Breaking Reception Day 1 |…

 -